Data Browser

 Uploading an object body

-To upload an object body, select the target file and click the "Upload" button.
+To upload an object body, select the target file and click the "Upload" button in the "Upload Object Body" section.

 Downloading an object body